Barcode Addin for Word and Excel

 - Print and scan the barcode to verify that the correct data is being encoded.
-If a scanner is needed to verify barcodes, IDAutomation offers an easy to use USB barcode scanner.
+If a scanner is needed to verify barcodes, IDAutomation offers an easy-to-use USB barcode scanner.

 - When distributing a Word document, the font should be embedded so the barcode is visible without the need to install the font package.
-This type of distribution requires at least a Developer License to the associated font.
+This type of distribution requires at least a Developer License for the associated font.

 Using the Barcode Add-In for Word Mail-Merge

 How to Create a Dynamic Barcode in Mail-Merge for Word

 This tutorial demonstrates how to generate a dynamic barcode for Word mail merge.
 When performing a mail merge with Word using Excel, the add-in would only be used to encode the data in Excel.
 Then this encoded data will be merged into the Word document, at which time, the barcode font would be applied to the merged field.
 To create a single static barcode in a normal Word document, refer to the Word Barcode Add-In Tutorial.

 - Install the barcode font of choice if it is not already installed.

 - Download the Barcode Add-In for Word & Excel, then install it.

 - Create an Excel spreadsheet as the mail-merge data source.

 - The barcode columns in the Excel spreadsheet should be created in the far-right column.
 The formula in the column should contain the data that needs to be encoded in the barcode.